 One hundred feet below pure limestone in Lawrence County, Thomas Perko and Russ Cersosimo Jr. are preparing to grow medical marijuana for the Pennsylvania market.
+While people in other parts of the world already have access to distillate thc, here the state of things are a little different.
+Slowly but surely, however, progress is being made.

 Now the co-founders of Keystone Organic Farms just have to wait for Pennsylvania to legalize medical cannabis — which Perko says is more likely than ever.

-“We started reaching out to various stakeholders in the Commonwealth of PA when language of a bill had a chance of both bipartisan and bicameral support,” he says.
+“We started reaching out to various stakeholders in the Commonwealth of PA when the language of a bill had a chance of both bipartisan and bicameral support,” he says.
 “Our politicians have done some serious research since…2014.
 Education is powerful and we believe that the tipping point has been reached.
 The past year has given them time to educate themselves and it has really paid off.
 They are now fully aware that this is something that heals people and that there is now proven research behind it, not just anecdotal evidence.”

 Once enacted, Pennsylvania can learn from the experience of 23 states and the District of Columbia in fast and efficient implementation.
 The subterranean farm can be operational within 90 days of licensure.
+People may also wish to acquire various smoking products from an online headshop or elsewhere after the farm is up and running in order to get the most out of the marijuana they brought.

 For now, Keystone is actively gearing up.
 The company is working with other Pennsylvania companies to perfect the necessary LED lighting technology and custom compound sustainable soil solutions.